quintel/turbine/README.md

 electricity grid. (someone might argue that the demand flows from the grid to the power plant).

-In the case of the family graph, it is the descedence:
+In the case of the family graph, it is the descendence:

     mother -> child

+if the relation is 'equal': there are two edges defined and a symmetrical relationship exists:

+    husband <-> wife